Johan Pitka: Canada

 As a former merchant seaman and Canadian Pacific Railway Co. representative, Pitka had some familiarity with Canada's immigration policies, the availability of land for homesteading, and Canada's natural beauty.
 The promise of new roads in and extension of the railway caused Pitka to establish a settlement in the Sowchea area of Fort St. James, British Columbia.
 The Sowchea area was on the other side of Stuart Lake from the Hudson's Bay Company trading post.

 On 3 April 1924, a group of Estonian settlers arrived in Fort St. James whose population was about 50 Caucasians and 500 indigenous natives.
 The initial settlers were Pitka's family consisting of: Lady Mari-Helene Pitka, sons Edward and Stanley, daughters Saima and Linda and son-in law Lt.
 Aleksander Päären; families Andrekson, Rosin and Saar; Col. Steinman, Mr. Nilk and Mr. Pärtelson with wives; and Messrs.
 Kuusk, Olem, Puhm, Sulakatk, Vaimel, Unger and Wilmanson.
 They began homesteading on more than 300 hectares of land.
 The Estonian settlers were happy living with the Hudson Bay officials, the local Dakelh people and other residents.
 Although they tried growing crops, sheep farming, dairy farming and sawmilling, a sustainable existence proved elusive, largely because it was extremely difficult to get their goods to market given a change in the Provincial Government and a devaluation of the Canadian dollar during the Great Depression.
 The delayed local development and frustrating access to markets caused all members of the group to move elsewhere or return to Estonia by 1932.
 Landmarks around Fort St. James still bear their name (e.g. Pitka Mountain, Pitka Bay, Pitka Bay Resort, Lind(a) Lake, Colony Point and Paaren's Beach Provincial Park).
 In 2009, a monument honouring Pitka was unveiled in Fort St. James.
 The Pitkas had some prosperous years upon return to Estonia.
 Pitka was one of the leaders of the League of Liberators for a short time but left the organisation in 1932.
-Ge was also a member of the National Constituent Assembly (Rahvuskogu) in 1937.
+He was also a member of the National Constituent Assembly (Rahvuskogu) in 1937.
 Following the Soviet occupation of Estonia in 1940, Pitka escaped to Finland, and his three sons were arrested by the Soviets and died in captivity.